louparker/random-music-quiz/README.md

 - [Tablet](https://github.com/louparker/random-music-quiz/blob/main/assets/images/readme%20images/wireframes/tablet/balsamiq/tab-bal-home.png)
 - [Mobile](https://github.com/louparker/random-music-quiz/blob/main/assets/images/readme%20images/wireframes/mobile/balsamiq/index.png)

 The structure of this page as the home page is shared by most other pages in the web app.
-Actionable buttons on the lower half and information that needs to be taken in in the upper half of the page.
+Actionable buttons on the lower half and information that needs to be taken in, in the upper half of the page.
 Also due to the mobile-first design ethos, the information is displayed in order of priority, top-down.
 This concept will also continue throughout the web app.

 #### GAME PAGE